JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7891 days**.

-And here is a just a random fact -  **A giraffe can go longer without water than a camel**.
+And here is a just a random fact -  **The temperature of lightning bolts is sometimes hotter than the surface of the sun.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)